idnthvn/Marlin-2.0.x-Bugfix-LVGL-Ui/README.md

-# This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.
+# This repository is a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.

 ## JUST uncomment the option for your machine